For the Love of Swaziland - 10 Reasons Why We Love It

 9. Sibebe Rock - rising 350 metres above the valley floor, Sibebe Rock is the highest granite rock in the world.
 It makes for an interesting climb with stunning views to look forward to from the top and ancient cave paintings en route.
 The footpath is not well signposted (if there is even a footpath!) and so one makes their own way upwards and around the back of this giant rock.

 10. Culture - as already touched upon, the traditions as strong as ever, along with the friendliness of the people make Swaziland's culture very interesting.
 The King still holds the Umhlanga reed dance annually where maidens from all over the country, dressed in their finery, dance in front of the King who will choose one as his wife.
 The royal family are respected in Swaziland and the King rules alongside the Prime Minister.
 Gareth went to school with one of the princesses and even attended her birthday party at one of the King's palaces one year!
-Incwala is another ceremony which is typical basicslly celebrating the harvest of the first fruits.
+Incwala is another ceremony which celebrates the harvest of the first fruits.
 The traditional Swazi clothing is colourful and consists of brightly coloured materials as well as animal skins.
 Singing and dancing are very much a part of the Swazi culture; traditional sangomas or shamans are still popular amongst many; the grandmothers are the heads of the household and, traditionally, Swaziland has a polygamous society.